life0fun/growingtree/growingtree-app/README.md

 Derive dataflow does not handle message directly.
 A derive dataflow is made up of 3 components, a set of upstream input path nodes, the output path node where updated value goes into, and the actual derive function.
-The derive function receives 2 args, the first item is the old value in the output path ndoe, the second item is a tracking map.
+The derive function receives 2 args, the first item is the old value in the output path node, the second item is a tracking map.
 Note that tracking map is passed only when input specifier is default.

 A tracking map is a special pedestal map that keeps track of changes in the data model. use (get-in tracking-map [:path :nested-key]) to get the value.
 A tracking map is made up of the following keys: :removed, :added, :updated, :input-paths, :old-model, :new-model, and :message.